 Information about the diagnosis and treatment of childhood epilepsy and how epilepsy may affect a child’s life.

-In the UK, epilepsy affects around 1 in every 200 children and young people under 18.
+In the UK, epilepsy affects around 60,000 children and young people under 18.
 Epilepsy can start at any age including childhood.
+Epilepsy can start at any age, including in childhood.
 If your child develops epilepsy you may have questions or concerns.

 What is epilepsy?